malaikadsa/weather_chatbot/README.md

 python run.py
 ```
 This will initiate a local server at http://127.0.0.1:5000.
 To start chatting with the chatbot, simply open this URL in your browser.

+## Example

+Type in your weather related query and click on the arrow or press enter.
+You can ask things like:
+"What's the weather in Paris?"
+"Tell me the humidity in New York."
+"When is sunset in Mumbai?"
+"What’s the forecast for the next few days in Madrid?"
+"What's the wind speed in Chicago?"

+## 📦 Features

+- 🌦️ Current weather conditions like temperature, pressure, humidity, wind, visibility, cloudiness, rain, snow.
+- 📅 3-day forecast summaries.
+- 🌅 Sunrise and Sunset times.

 ## References
 * [Python](https://www.python.org)